marcocrio/SceneMapper/README.md

 ## 🛠️ Credits

-Built using [TransNetV2](https://github.com/soCzech/TransNetV2) by Pavel Sofranko.
+- Built using [TransNetV2](https://github.com/soCzech/TransNetV2) by Pavel Sofranko, used under the Apache 2.0 License.
+- The model and weights are located in `models/TransNetV2/`.
-Additional tooling and automation by [marcocrio](https://github.com/marcocrio).
+- Additional tooling and automation by [marcocrio](https://github.com/marcocrio).

 ---

 ## 🧪 TODO

+- [ ] Add Instructions for other OS.
 - [ ] Add GUI or CLI prompts
 - [ ] Support EDL/FCPXML export
 - [ ] Add AI captioning for scenes
 - [ ] Batch processing of multiple videos
 - [ ] Test full pipeline on Linux and Windows